grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "Perhaps ten minutes at a creep speed.
 I believe we can just manage it.
 I am more worried about whether we have enough fine control over the buoyancy to lower the boat just a few meters like that.
 And with the emergency blow lines pinched, we're taking some rather large risks."

 "You're going to get us all fucking killed!"
-Chips shouted from where she stood in the water, pointing the welding torch at Percy.
+Chips shouted from where she stood in the water, arm extended, pointing the welding torch at Percy.

 Percy ignored her and continued on with Hemi.
-"There's risks and there's fucking risks.
-If we run at sail-up depth, we'll be a much harder to spot target as we head for the depot.
-If we run fully up on the surface, we'll be a giant fucking radar target.
-We need the advantage lowering the boat down will give us."
+"There's risks and there's _fucking_ risks.
+Fully-up on the surface, we're a giant fucking radar target.
+But if we run at sail-only depth, we'll have the additional advantage of being much harder to spot visually as we head for the depot.
+We need to take the advantages lowering the boat down will give us even if it's dangerous.
+So after we get the _Gnat_ attached, let's keep the hull under."

 [//]: # (----- invisible character break)